 \textbf{Decoder Block}.
-The vanilla Transformer architecture proposed in \cite{vaswani2017attention} mainly comprises an Encoder and a Decoder, each stacked with multiple identical blocks.
-The skeleton of each block is mostly compatible with the one portrayed in Fig.\ref{fig: overview} \figlabel{a}.
-In general, the first block will take the tokenized sequence encoded by a word embedding layer, following a \textit{multi-head scaled-dot self-attention} (MHA) layer with an attention mask corresponding to specific language modeling objectives and a feed-forward network (FFN) layer.
-Both the MHA and FFN layers are enriched with layer normalization \cite{ba2016layer} and residual connections \cite{he2016deep} at every entrance/exit of the block.
-Then, each higher-level block takes the output hidden states from the previous block as input, represents them with its MHA and FFN layers, and feeds them to the next block.
-The final output hidden state from the last block is fed into a linear layer called language modeling head, and the output \textit{logits} will be transformed into a probability distribution over the target vocabulary through \textit{softmax} operation.
-Notably, the slight difference between the Encoder block and Decoder block in an Encoder-Decoder Transformer is that the latter additionally interfaces with the Encoder's output via an \textit{cross-attention} (CA) layer before feeding into the FFN layer.
+The vanilla Transformer architecture~\cite{vaswani2017attention} mainly comprises an Encoder and a Decoder, each stacked with multiple identical blocks.
+The skeleton of each block is mostly compatible with the one in Fig.~\ref{fig: overview}(a).
+In general, the first block takes the tokenized sequence encoded by a word embedding layer, followed by a \textit{multi-head scaled-dot self-attention} (MHA) layer with an attention mask corresponding to specific language modeling objectives and a feed-forward network (FFN) layer.
+Both the MHA and FFN layers are enriched with layer normalization~\cite{ba2016layer} and residual connections~\cite{he2016deep} at every entrance/exit of the block.
+Then, each higher-level block takes the output hidden states from the previous block as input, represents them with the MHA and FFN layers, and feeds them to the next block.
+The final hidden state outputted from the last block is fed into a linear layer called language modeling head, and the output logits is transformed into a probability distribution over the target vocabulary through the softmax operation.
+Note that the slight difference between the Encoder and Decoder blocks is that the latter additionally interfaces with the Encoder's output via a \emph{cross-attention} (CA) layer before feeding into the FFN layer.